noahehall/multicloud/providers/aws/services/Storage/ebs.md

 - automate the creation, retention, and deletion of snapshots that you use to back up your EBS volumes and EBS-backed AMIs
 - create up to 100 lifecycle policies per AWS Region.
 - add up to 45 tags per resource.
-- Target resource tags are used to identify the resources to back up.
-  - DLM tags are specific tags applied to all snapshots and AMIs created by a lifecycle policy.
-    - distinguish them from snapshots and AMIs created by any other means.
+- make sure you read the tags file as DLM is heavily dependent on tags

 ##### Lifecycle Policies

-- created using core policy settings to define the automated policy action and behavior.
+- created using policy settings to define the automated policy action and behavior.
 - policy type: Defines the type of resources that the policy can manage.
-  - Snapshot lifecycle policy: target EBS volumes and instances.
+  - Snapshot lifecycle policy: automate the lifecycle of EBS snapshots.
+    - target EBS volumes and instances.
-    - Cross-account copy event policy: automate the copying of snapshots across accounts; should be used in conjunction with an EBS snapshot policy that shares snapshots across accounts.
+  - Cross-account copy event policy: automate the copying of snapshots across accounts
+    - used in conjunction with an EBS snapshot policy that shares snapshots across accounts.
-  - EBS-backed AMI lifecycle policy: can target instances only.
+  - EBS-backed AMI lifecycle policy: automate the lifecycle of EBS-backed AMIs
+    - can target instances only.
     - One AMI is created that includes snapshots of all of the volumes that are attached to the target instance.
 - resource type: Defines the type of resources that are targeted by the policy.
-  - Use VOLUME to create snapshots of individual volumes
+  - VOLUME: to create snapshots of individual volumes
-  - use INSTANCE to create multi volume snapshots of all of the volumes that are attached to an instance
+  - INSTANCE: to create multi volume snapshots of all of the volumes that are attached to an instance
-- target tags: must be assigned to an EBS volume or an Amazon EC2 instance for it to be targeted by the policy.
+- target tags: Specifies the tags that must be assigned to an EBS volume/ec2 instance for it to be targeted by the policy.
+  - target an instance or volume for backup using a single tag.
+  - Multiple tags can be assigned to an instance or volume if you want to run multiple policies on it.
 - Schedules: start times and intervals for creating snapshots or AMIs.
   - operation starts within one hour after the specified start/schedule time
 - retention: retain snapshots or AMIs based on their total count (count-based) or their age (age-based).